chatmail/dkim-milter/README.md

 During building and installation the option `--features pre-rfc8301` can be specified to revert cryptographic algorithm and key usage back to before [RFC 8301]: it enables support for the insecure, historic SHA-1 algorithm, and allows use of RSA key sizes below 1024 bits.
-Use of this feature is strongly discouraged.
+Use of this feature is discouraged.

 As discussed in the following sections, the default, compiled-in configuration file path is `/etc/dkim-milter/dkim-milter.conf`.
 When building DKIM Milter,